Why Group Work Matters

 Understanding Group Roles

 Behavioral diversity can greatly benefit group work, as having a balance of personalities is crucial, albeit not always feasible.
 Thus, when collaborating within a group, it's vital to capitalize on individual differences.
-Appreciating the varied combination of people and behaviors is essential for ensuring the success of a team throughout the entirety of an assignment, from inception to completion.
+Appreciating the varied combination of people and behaviours is essential for ensuring the success of a team throughout the entirety of an assignment, from inception to completion.

 Belbin Group Roles